The Limitation's of Vinyl Records

 BY: KEVIN GRAY

-The phonograph record is a marvelous medium for storing and reproducing sound.
+The phonograph record is a marvellous medium for storing and reproducing sound.
 With frequency response from 7 Hz to 25kHz and over 75 dB dynamic range possible, it is capable of startling realism.
-Its ability to convey a sense of space, that is width and depth of sound stage, with a degree of openness and airiness, is unrivaled by anything but the most esoteric digital systems.
+Its ability to convey a sense of space, that is width and depth of sound stage, with a degree of openness and airiness, is unrivalled by anything but the most esoteric digital systems.

 That having been said, it is important to understand the limitations of this medium in order to make great sounding records.
 The first limitation is recording time and level (volume).
 The amount of time possible on a record side is entirely dependent on the cutting level (volume) and the amount of low frequency information (bass).
 Bass uses more space than treble.